SECRET-GUEST/autoclicker/README.md

 ## news :
 - Tables to set the autoclicker manually
-- Upload commands for table in a text file that you can manually rewrite easyly with a text editor for example
+- Upload commands for table in a text file that you can manually rewrite easily with a text editor (here for example : https://github.com/SECRET-GUEST/ecrire )
 - Overlay that you can also find alone in here : https://github.com/SECRET-GUEST/Layer-one